ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 <asciinema-player src="./cast/files-streams-75x25.cast" cols="75" rows="25" font-size="medium"></asciinema-player>

-# Streams, APIs and Testing
+# Streams, APIs, and Testing

--   We could consider modifying our API so that it writes to a generic stream, like the `write_hello` example in the video:
+-   We should design our API to accept a generic stream instead of a filename, like the `write_hello` example in the video:

     ```python
     stream = CreateSomeStream(...)